GeniusGamesLLC/ChatQuest/README.md

 - The downfall to this process is there is a few second delay for each message because of the nature of serverless.
  - The upside, it is actually slows the game down a bit, and during testing it worked out really well because it didn't spam chat as fast as a natively running chatbot would.

+## Future Enhancements

+- Create an Overlay that will tie into OBS to show the current HP, game stats, etc.
+  - Overlays will allow quicker processing of events as well, as they can do countdown timers, call APIs, and get real time feedback that serverless can't.
+  - This will also keep costs down as the broadcaster's browser source on OBS will be doing the leg work, not our servers.
+- Create an extension that shows similar information, and also allow more advanced actions/attacks by using bits.
+- More feedback to users in chat if only using chat like HP progress every 10 or so percent.
+- Customizable options for broadcasters for channel points.
+Currently defaulted to a static 100 just for demonstration purposes.
+    - Some channels have been building up points for years and not being used.
+Some channels are used constantly.
+    - Since we don't know the economy per channel, and there isn't any analytics APIs to do analysis on, we will have to just allow the broadcasters to set the cost.

 ## Setting Env Variables
 Rename env.sample.json to env.json
 ```